 - Cost efficient – Remote collection is more affordable than in-person collection.

-- Quick – Remote-collected data is typically turned around within a few weeks.
+- Quick – We can turn it around within a few weeks.

 - Variety of speech data – Collect different types of speech data, including command-based, scenario-based, or unscripted speech.